A Benchmark Study on Calibration: Experiments and Discussion

 We're particularly interested in understanding if there are noticeable variations in model calibration when different datasets are used for training.
 Additionally, we aim to investigate how the complexity and diversity of the dataset might impact calibration performance.

 \textbf{Experimental setup:} We examine two subsets of ECE measurement from our TSS dataset: the first subset consists of architectures with good prediction accuracy in each dataset (ranked top 1000 by accuracy), while the second subset includes all architectures available in the dataset.
 The aim of our investigation is to probe the model calibration performance correlation between datasets.
-To achieve this, we resort to the Kendall ranking correlation coefficient\cite{kendall1938new}.
+To achieve this, we resort to the Kendall ranking correlation coefficient\citep{kendall1938new}.
 This non-parametric statistic is a potent tool for measuring the degree of correspondence between two rankings, with its values ranging from -1 (indicating perfect disagreement) to +1 (indicating perfect agreement).
 A Kendall coefficient of zero would signify a lack of correlation.
-With the help of Kendall ranking correlation coefficient, we build a correlation matrix for ECE on CIFAR-10 (ECE\_C10), CIFAR-100 (ECE\_C100), ImageNet (ECE\_IN) for both models with good prediction performance (left) and all models (right) as displayed in Figure~\ref{fig:1000_all_kendall_all_datasets}.
+With the help of Kendall ranking correlation coefficient, we build a correlation matrix for ECE on CIFAR-10 (ECE\_C10), CIFAR-100 (ECE\_C100), ImageNet (ECE\_IN) for both models with high accuracy (left) and all models (right) as displayed in Figure~\ref{fig:1000_all_kendall_all_datasets}.

 \textbf{Discussion:}~Upon examining the correlation across datasets, we observed a substantial variation in the ranking of calibration metrics.
 Notably, the calibration performance on CIFAR-10 exhibited little correlation with the calibration performance on CIFAR-100, despite their images being the same.
 Furthermore, the calibration performance on CIFAR-10 exhibited no correlation with the performance on ImageNet and even negatively correlated for top 1000 models.
 In contrast, the correlation of calibration performance between the more complex datasets CIFAR-100 and ImageNet was relatively higher.
 This observation suggests that the relationship between calibration performance of a certain model and the evaluation dataset may be weak or non-existent.
-Thus, \textbf{the calibration property of a certain architecture can not generalize well to different tasks}, researchers cannot rely on evaluation results on different datasets when selecting a calibrated architecture for downstream tasks.
-Our observation is also consistent in top 100 accuracy architectures and other calibration metrics, as detailed in the Appendix.
+Thus, \textbf{the calibration property of a certain architecture can not generalize well to different datasets}, researchers cannot rely on evaluation results on different datasets when selecting a calibrated architecture for downstream datasets.
+We draw the similar conclusion among Transformer architectures as shown in Appendix~\ref{sec:Experiments on Transformers}.
+Our observation is also consistent among other calibration metrics, as detailed in the Appendix~\ref{sec:Calibration Kendall Ranking Confusion Matrix for TSS}.